OkayHughes/iros2017_pedestrian_forecasting/README.md

-## Files
+## Reproduce

-While a particularly masochistic person could use the code in `reproduce` in their own project, I believe that all that needs to be documented about that folder is that you can reproduce the analysis from the paper by running `python analysis.py`, and looking in `output`.
-I'll document this further once I've actually written the files.
+The `reproduce` folder contains a number of files that were used to do the analysis for the paper.
+Due to the tight deadline, very few of the files that run the actual analysis are well documented.
+It is preserved here for posterity, but most of the helper functions in the folder should just be rewritten.

 To actually use the good version of our code, look in `code`.

-### `data.py`

 ## Contributors